Bailiwick of Utrecht: Early years

 The Duitse Huis had a large household for which a well-coordinated organization was essential.
 Members of the Utrecht bailiwick were actively involved in cultural production as well.
 Amongst other, priest-brother Gerard of Vliederhoven wrote the influential Cordiale de quattuor novissimis whilst working in the Schoonhoven commandery.
 At the end of the fifteenth century, the Jüngere Hochmeisterchronik was written at the Duitse Huis, probably by the Utrecht land commander Johan van Drongelen with help by his personal secretary.

 The Bailiwick's expenses were covered by the return from assets, mostly farmland, which could not be alienated or encumbered without the assent of the general chapter of the order.
 As long as regular donations were received, the system was workable.
 With political strife, it began to fall apart.

 In 1520 there was a financial crisis when the general chapter demanded more money, and the land commanders of Utrecht, Alden Biezen, Westphalia and Lorraine jointly protested.
 They organized another protest in 1529 when the general chapter in Frankfurt asked for a further financial sacrifice.

 The Guelderian Wars caused much damage by both sides to the bailiwick's possessions, and the bailiwick had to supply 20 land knights to Vienna to help in the fight against the Turks, at considerable expense.

 In 1525 Albert of Brandenberg, grand master of the Teutonic Order, adopted Lutheranism and was made hereditary duke of Prussia by Sigismund I, king of Poland.

 After the loss of Prussia the Grand Magistery of the Order was transferred to Mergentheim.

-Sometimes the Duitse Huis was the place of pomp and ceremony.
+Sometimes the Duitse Huis was relevant for ceremonial occasions.

 In 1545 the Emperor Charles V and his sister Mary of Hungary made the house their residence on the occasion of a meeting of the Order of the Golden Fleece.

 In 1570 the administrator of the order's high master was housed there when he accompanied the Anne of Austria to Spain as bride of Philip II.

 Although technically bound to celibacy, the knights did not take this vow very seriously.
 Albert van Egmond van Meresteyn, land commander in 1536–60, kept a mistress in a cottage in the Teutonic House grounds and apparently legitimized her daughter in 1549.

 His successor Frans van Loo, land commander in 1560–79, also paid no attention to this vow.

 Frans van Loo and his coadjutor Jasper van Egmond were both assumed to have Protestant sympathies.